Buffalo Academy for Visual and Performing Arts

 The Buffalo Academy for Visual and Performing Arts (BAVPA) is a magnet performing arts high school and part of Buffalo, New York's public school system.
 It serves grades 5-12 and requires students to apply in the field of their desired major concentration.
 Majors taught in the school are Dance, Media, Music, Technical Theater, Theater Arts, and Visual Arts.

-BAVPA is affiliated with several community arts/performance organizations and colleges, including Hallwalls, WKBW-TV, Buffalo State College, and the University at Buffalo.
+BAVPA is affiliated with several community arts/performance organizations and colleges, including Hallwalls, WKBW-TV, Buffalo State University, and the University at Buffalo.

 History

 BAVPA was founded in 1977 as a magnet school, based on a recent court order demanding that Buffalo desegregate its schools.
 It was originally located at School 87 (then known as Clinton Junior High School) located 333 Clinton Street in the Lower East Side of Buffalo.
 Due to size constraints, the school moved to its current location in 2007.
 The new building, located at 450 Masten Avenue in Buffalo, is the former home to Woodlawn Junior High School and Buffalo Traditional School.
 Prior to that, it was the site of Offermann Stadium.